flare-foundation/attestation-client/docs/attestation-types/00003-confirmed-block-height-exists.md

 - `numberOfConfirmations`:
   - type: `uint8`
   - description: Number of confirmations for this chain
-- `averageBlockProductionTimeMilisec`:
+- `averageBlockProductionTimeMs`:
   - type: `uint64`
-  - description: Average number of seconds passed between last X blocks

-## Comments
+  - description: Average block production time based on the data in the query window.